vulekamali/datamanager/README.md

 This template makes it easy to build Django apps that fit the Code for South Africa best practices and guidelines.

-* On the server:
+On the server

 * easy to deploy on Heroku or Dokku
 * uses [dj-database-url](https://crate.io/packages/dj-database-url/) for database URL injection
 * uses [django-assets](https://django-assets.readthedocs.org/en/latest/) for asset compilation and fingerprinting
 * New Relic for monitoring
+* Bower to install assets
 * better debugging with ``python manage.py runserver_plus`` from [django-extensions](http://django-extensions.readthedocs.org/en/latest/)
 * sane logging to stdout

-* On the client:
+On the client:
 * Code for South Africa app templates and layouts
 * Google Analytics
 * Bootstrap
 * FontAwesome

 Setting up the template
 -----------------------